MicrocontrollersDev/Alternatives/RefractionV4.md

 - [**Resource Pack Manager**](https://www.youtube.com/watch?v=OQZFWrrEcYM)
 - [**TimeChanger**](https://github.com/shatter-point/Revamped-TimeChanger/releases/latest)
 - [**CustomCrosshair**](https://www.curseforge.com/minecraft/mc-mods/custom-crosshair-mod/files/all?filter-game-version=2020709689%3A5806)
-- [**ChatTriggers (ctjs)**](https://github.com/ChatTriggers/ChatTriggers/releases/latest) (If you do not use any CT modules, delete this instead)

 ## Replace

 - [**Canalex's Keystrokes with Sk1er's**](https://sk1er.club/mods/keystrokesmod)
-  - Old and no longer maintained.
-Sk1er's will continue to receive updates once Essential is fully released.
+  - Canalex's keystrokes are old and no longer maintained.
+Sk1er's will continue to receive updates.
 - [**spiderfrog's old animations with Sk1er's**](https://sk1er.club/beta)
   - Spiderfrog's OAM causes many issues with other mods, is bloated, and causes crashes.
 Sk1er's is more accurate to 1.7 with better compatibility and no bloat.
 - [**Powns's ToggleSneak with Lily's SimpleToggleSprint**](https://github.com/My-Name-Is-Jeff/SimpleToggleSprint/releases/latest)
   - Powns's ToggleSneak is no longer maintained and has some small issues that Lily's fixes.
 - [**Skywars Stats mod with Hystats**](https://q.gs/EyqG5)
-  - Both made by KAD7, Hystats now supports multiple gamemodes and has much more to offer compared to the discontinued Skywars Stats mod
+  - Both made by KAD7, Hystats now supports multiple gamemodes and has much more to offer compared to the discontinued Skywars Stats mod.

 ## Remove

 - **ModCore Container**
-  - Modcore Container was a mod meant to give players ModCore before it was packaged in mods that needed it, therefore making ModCore Container no longer in use.
+  - ModCore Container was a mod meant to give players ModCore before it was packaged in mods that needed it, therefore making ModCore Container no longer in use.
+ModCore has also now been superseded by Essential.
 - **Player API**
   - Player API is no longer used in any mods.
 - **AutoWho**
   - Hypixel removed AutoWho's core functionality a few years ago.
 - **PerspectiveMod**
-  - PerspectiveMod is now bannable on Hypixel and you can no longer log in with it.
+  - PerspectiveMod is now bannable on Hypixel.
+- **ChatTriggers (ctjs)**
+  - ChatTriggers may cause many performance issues depending on your modules and most of the modules you can get are readily available in other mods.
+Many people also do not know how to use ChatTriggers and never import any modules, leading to an increased startup time for no reason.
 - [**Skypixel**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/Skypixel.md)
-  - Skypixel is old, not maintained, and has many features that are either useless, or simply do not work anymore.
+  - Skypixel is old, unmaintained, and has many features that are either useless or simply do not work anymore.
 It will cause issues on Skyblock.
 - [**LabyMod**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/LabyMod.md)
-  - LabyMod causes many issues with other mods, and has many alternatives that can be used without messing up other mods.
+  - LabyMod causes many issues with other mods, has performance issues, and has many alternatives that can be used without messing up other mods.
 - [**SkyblockExtras**](https://github.com/MicrocontrollersDev/Alternatives/blob/main/SkyblockExtras.md) (if you bought it)
-  - SBE breaks EULA, breaks some licenses, leads to poor FPS, and has much better free alternatives for all of its important features.
+  - SBE breaks EULA, breaks some other mod licenses, leads to performance issues, and has much better free alternatives for all of its important features.

 # Contributors